-Natural Light: The sun is the best source of natural light for outdoor videos, but it comes with challenges.
-Avoid making videos when the sun is directly overhead as it will create harsh shadows across your subject’s face.
-The best time of day for outdoor videos is mid-morning or mid-afternoon when the sun isn’t as bright.
+Try to avoid making videos when the sun is directly overhead as it will create harsh shadows across your subject’s face.
+The best time of day for outdoor videos is mid-morning or mid-afternoon, when the sun isn’t as bright.
 Cloudy or hazy days will provide a softer, more even light source than the sun but often require additional lighting to keep the subject from appearing too flat against the background.

-Artificial Light: There are four commonly used bulb types: Incandescent, Halogen, LED and Fluorescent.
-Each has advantages and disadvantages (I’ve listed them below) so use the one(s) that best fit your situation and budget.
+Each bulbs has advantages and disadvantages, so use the ones that best fit your situation and budget.

 Three Point Lighting